pablobernabeu/Data-is-present/README.md

 ### Background

 This project offers free activities to learn and practise reproducible data presentation across the UK.
-[Pablo Bernabeu](https://www.software.ac.uk/about/fellows/pablo-bernabeu) organises these events thanks to a [Software Sustainability Institute Fellowship](https://www.software.ac.uk/programmes-and-events/fellowship-programme) that covers organisation costs on a [budget basis](https://www.software.ac.uk/fellowship-programme/2020/terms-and-conditions).
+[Pablo Bernabeu](https://www.software.ac.uk/about/fellows/pablo-bernabeu) organises these events thanks to a [Software Sustainability Institute Fellowship](https://www.software.ac.uk/programmes-and-events/fellowship-programme) that covers organisation costs on a [budget basis](https://www.software.ac.uk/fellowship-programme/2020/terms-and-conditions), and thanks to further support from the [N8 CIR](https://n8cir.org.uk/events/).
 If you would like to bring any of these events to your institution at no cost, please submit a request (see [Contact](#contact)).

 #### Open-source software